SSWConsulting/SSW.Rules.Content/rules/choosing-authentication/rule.md

  **Scenario:**

 Scope - You are building a consumer facing service that will have multiple clients, including a [SPA](https://docs.microsoft.com/en-us/archive/msdn-magazine/2013/november/asp-net-single-page-applications-build-modern-responsive-web-apps-with-asp-net) and a mobile app.
-Social - You want to allow your users to sign up with their social identities (Google, Facebook, Twitter, etc.) but want to allow them to create an account with you if they don't have a social login or don't want to use it.
+Social - You want to allow your users to sign up with their social identities (Google, Facebook, Twitter, etc.) but want to allow them to create an account with you if they don't have a social log in or don't want to use it.
 All users will have the same level of access once logged in.
 Volume - You anticipate 20,000 active users.
 MFA - You would like to allow users to enable MFA.